Water Division - Public Works

-Our water system draws water from two different sources; springs originating in American Fork Canyon and deep wells from the aquifer.
-Both sources are tested regularly to ensure the water is in compliance with all state and federal requirements, including lead and copper levels.
-We do not add fluoride to our water supplies.
+American Fork City's water system draws water from two different sources: springs originating in American Fork Canyon and deep wells from the aquifer.
+Both sources are tested regularly to ensure the water is compliant with all state and federal requirements, including lead and copper levels.
+Fluoride is not added to the city's water supply.

-The city has a number of safeguards, both automated and manual, that will detect if there are any issues with our water before the water even enters the City’s system.
-These safeguards are intentionally redundant to ensure our water is clean and safe.
+The city has a number of safeguards, both automated and manual, that will detect any issues with the water before the water even enters the city’s system.
+These safeguards are intentionally redundant to ensure the water is clean and safe.

-We do add chlorine in small, controlled amounts to the spring line as is required to ensure clean water.
-While the Department of Water Quality only requires us to test for lead and copper once every three years, we will test annually.
+Chlorine is added to the water in the spring line in small, controlled amounts as is required to ensure clean water.
+While the Department of Water Quality only requires the city to test for lead and copper once every three years, it is tested annually.

-While our water is clean our system is old in some areas; specifically some of our water lines.
+While the water is clean, the city's system is old in some areas; specifically some of the water lines.
 The result is localized breaks at times that may cause water outages.
 Every year the city allocates significant resources to update water lines and will continue to work towards improvement.

-As part of our regular water testing we send our results to a third party for analysis and verification.
+As part of regular water testing, results are sent to a third party for analysis and verification.
 These results are then published in a document called the Consumer Confidence Report and mailed to every resident in the springtime (See below for links to previous Consumer Confidence Reports).

-If an issue ever came up that effected the health, safety, and wellness of American Fork, residents would be made aware immediately using all means of communication possible, including our Reverse 911 Emergency Alert System.
+If an issue ever comes up that affects the health, safety, and wellness of American Fork, residents would be made aware immediately using all means of communication possible, including our Reverse 911 Emergency Alert System.
 In these events the Mayor and City Administrator would be notified immediately, along with the public.

 - 2017 Water Quality Report